The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

-Because the relative entropy is not symmetric, there is not infrequently some confusion as to which relative entropy (primal or dual) should be used in a given context.
-For apportionment, we believe the answer is clearly $\K = \sum\limits_{s=1}^{S} \tfrac{a_s}{R} \log \bigl( \tfrac{a_s}{q_s} \bigr)$ rather than the dual $\tilde{\K} = \sum\limits_{s=1}^{S} \tfrac{q_s}{R} \log \bigl( \tfrac{q_s}{a_s} \bigr)$.
+Because the relative entropy is not symmetric, in various contexts in physics, statistics, information theory, or machine learning, there can be not infrequently some confusion as to which relative entropy (primal or dual) should be used in a given situation.
+For apportionment, we believe the answer is clearly $\K = \sum\limits_{s} \tfrac{a_s}{R} \log \bigl( \tfrac{a_s}{q_s} \bigr)$ rather than the dual $\tilde{\K} = \sum\limits_{s} \tfrac{q_s}{R} \log \bigl( \tfrac{q_s}{a_s} \bigr)$.
 First, when the goal is equality of representation across inhabitants (or across votes in party-list systems), minimizing the relative entropy $\K$ is equivalent to maximizing the Shannon entropy $\S$ for the indirect polling distribution, which is a direct measure of the uniformity of the weights of representation.
 Second, notice that $\tilde{\K}$ introduces an infinite penalty when $a_j = 0$ but $q_j \neq 0$.
-So $\tilde{\K}$ cannot be used for party-list apportionment, and hence fails as a universal method.
-On the other hand, the dual entropy does \textit{not} directly penalize apportionments for which $q_s = 0$ but $a_s \neq 0$, so it allows (in the absence of additional constraints) apportioning representatives where none are deserved.
+So $\tilde{\K}$ cannot be used for party-list apportionment, or in other situations where zero seats may be awarded, and hence fails as a universal method.
+On the other hand, the dual entropy does \textit{not} directly penalize apportionments for which $q_s = 0$ but $a_s \neq 0$, so it would allow (in the absence of additional constraints) apportioning representatives where none are deserved.

+The dual entropic method also leads to a Huntington comparison test.
+Using an argument analogous to the previous derivation for the case entropic apportionment, we are led to a comparison function of the form \be _{\tilde{\K}}(a_0, q_o; a_u; q_u) = \sgn( a_o q_u - a_u q_o ) \, \bigl[ q_o \ln( \tfrac{q_o}{a_o} ) + q_u \ln( \tfrac{q_u}{a_u}) + (a_o - q_o) + (a_u - q_u) \bigr], \ee where the logarithms are here taken to be natural (i.e., base-$e$) logarithms.
+The term in square brackets is always nonnegative, vanishing if and only if $\tfrac{q_o}{a_o} = 1 = \tfrac{q_u}{a_u}$.
+The \textit{signum} function vanishes for other occurrences of $\tfrac{q_o}{a_o} = \tfrac{q_u}{a_u}$, and otherwise indicates the sense of relative over-representation.